jlmelville/smallvis/README.md

 [LargeVis](https://arxiv.org/abs/1602.00370) and
 [UMAP](https://arxiv.org/abs/1802.03426).

-LargeVis and UMAP are of particular interest because they seem to give visualizations which are very competitive with t-SNE, while being more amenable to scaling up to large datasets.
-Why do these methods work so well?
-This package is designed to make it easier to experiment with and compare these methods.
+LargeVis and UMAP are of particular interest because they seem to give visualizations which are very competitive with t-SNE, but can use stochastic gradient descent to give faster run times and/or better scaling with dataset size than the typical Barnes-Hut t-SNE implementation.

+This package is designed to make it easier to experiment with and compare these methods, by removing differences in implementation details.

 One way it does this is by abandoning the more advanced nearest-neighbor methods, distance approximations, sampling, and multi-threaded stochastic